BrandonG99/collabz/README.md

 Collabz is a real-time interactive whiteboard built for collaboration, allowing you to brainstorm ideas visually and bring them to life with your team.

-Collabz aims to bring teams closer, even when they are hundreds or even thousands of miles apart!
+Collabz brings teams closer, even when they are hundreds or even thousands of miles apart!

 [Back To The Top](#collabz)